Odin-SMR/hermod/Documentation/odin.hermod.rst

 	bin/easy_install -f /mist/apps/odinsite -U \
 		odin.hermod

-Datamodel
+Data model
 ---------

-The database consists of a number of loosly connected tables with records (rows) describing meta data about satelite measurement or file stored on disk.
+The database consists of a number of loosely connected tables with records (rows) describing meta data about satellite measurement or file stored on disk.

 The Hermod data model is pretty simple.
-All tables are 'nitted' together with a 'id' field.
+All tables are 'knitted' together with a 'id' field.
 For example in the 'level1'-table the logical key that identifies each row is the fields 'orbit','calversion' and 'freqmode'.